 I and my hiking buddies decided to first chase Payogpog Falls.

-From the alighting road at Shilan, we rode a garage bound to sitio Bito where the road ends.
-From here, we slowly paced our way towards the falls.
+From the alighting road at Shilan, we rode a garage bound to Sitio Bito where the road ends.
+From here, we slowly paced our way toward the falls.

 After almost an hour of a challenging trek, we finally reached Payogpog Falls!

 Payogpog waterfall cascades lazily on a beautiful catch basin.
 The surrounding vegetation gives the pool its greenish appearance.
-From my estimation, the falls measures 30 feet high.
+From my estimation, the falls measure 30 feet high.

 To my amazement, there were birds flying across the pool.
-I bet they are targeting the little tadpoles on the shallow pool.
+I bet they are targeting the little tadpoles in the shallow pool.

 Next, Chasing Binanga Falls

 After a while of gazing and relishing Payogpog Falls, we then hiked our way back to Sitio Bito.
 From where the garage dropped us, we followed the road leading to the trailhead of Binanga Falls.
 That took us around 10 minutes.

 From the trailhead, we then followed a downhill and very steep trail.
 The soil was loose and dry.
 Because of that, I slipped twice.
 We had to walk slowly and hang unto plant leaves and branches.